- Food & Drink

 - Cars, Jets & Yachts

-Many yachts have chefs with Michelin-starred backgrounds, and every charter superyacht will craft a fully bespoke menu for guests.
+Many yachts have chefs with Michelin-starred backgrounds who can craft a fully bespoke menu for guests.

 By Ellie Brade | July 9 2020